Mohamedzonkol/Restaurant_Microservices/README.md

 Set up the necessary environment variables for database connections, identity server configurations, and Azure services.
 Run each microservice individually or deploy them to your preferred hosting platform.
 Explore the source code to understand the architecture and implementation details.
-## Usage

-Provide examples or usage scenarios to demonstrate how your project can be used.
-Include code snippets or screenshots if applicable.

 ## Contributing